 Accomplished bassist and educator played with Roy Hargrove, McCoy Tyner, Elvin Jones, and many other top performers.

-Gerald Cannon, a veteran jazz bassist whose career has intersected with no shortage of legendary performers, has been named Visiting Associate Professor of Jazz Bass at Oberlin Conservatory.
-He begins in fall 2020.
+Gerald Cannon, a veteran jazz bassist whose career has intersected with no shortage of legendary performers, has been named Associate Professor of Jazz Bass at Oberlin Conservatory.
+Cannon's permanent appointment to the Oberlin faculty follows a two-year term in a visiting role.

 A native of Racine, Wisconsin, Cannon was given his first electric bass at age 10 and soon began playing in his father’s group, the Gospel Expressions.
 While attending the University of Wisconsin-La Crosse, he met jazz legend Milt Hinton, whose influence inspired Cannon to switch career paths from physical education to music—and from electric bass to upright.
 At the recommendation of Hinton, Cannon promptly transferred to the Wisconsin Conservatory of Music.